 She looked embarrassed so we let it drop.
 Robby hung an arm around Mary.
 I’d forgotten how jealous he could be.

 Next day at school, I ditched after second period.
 My vacation was extended.
 I even lied to Scott and Lydia about still being injured.
-They informed Coach, so there was no one to check my story.
+They informed Coach.
+There was no one to check my story.
 My room was a disaster zone, with cigarette butts everywhere and marijuana roaches in all the ashtrays.
 I was out of money.
 No more trips to Sorrento’s.
 My friends quickly emptied the fridge of anything instantly edible.
-Being high constantly, I always seemed to have the munchies , but I wasn’t eating regular meals.
+Being high constantly, I always seemed to have the munchies, but I wasn’t eating regular meals.
 Since my accident I had dropped from 155 to 135 pounds.
 My clothes hung on me.
 It made me look more like my new friends.
 I figured six months for my hair to grow out.
 I already had the expressions and attitude down.
 My new appearance and the de rigueur slouch let me fit in.
 I was a stoner now.
 I had rings under my eyes.
 As my hair grew out the blond bleached ends contrasted with the dark brown roots.
 One night while foraging for food in the kitchen, Susan was putting the dishes away.

 I straightened up slightly.
 “I’m okay, Susan.
 Is there anything to snack?”